carllippert/chrome-devtools-mcp-for-brave/README.md

 ## Configuration

-The Chrome DevTools MCP server supports the following configuration option:
+The DevTools MCP server supports the following configuration options:

 <!-- BEGIN AUTO GENERATED OPTIONS -->

 - **`--browserUrl`, `-u`**
-  Connect to a running Chrome instance using port forwarding.
+  Connect to a running Brave instance using port forwarding.
 For more details see: https://developer.chrome.com/docs/devtools/remote-debugging/local-server.
   - **Type:** string

 - **`--headless`**